 TODAY'S BIRTHDAYS: Andrew Jackson (1767-1845), seventh U.S. president; Ruth Bader Ginsburg (1933-2020), U.S. Supreme Court justice; Judd Hirsch (1935- ), actor; Phil Lesh (1940- ), musician; Sly Stone (1943- ), singer-songwriter; Bobby Bonds (1946-2003), baseball player; Dee Snider (1955- ), singer-songwriter; Bret Michaels (1963- ), singer-songwriter; Mike Tomlin (1972- ), football coach; Eva Longoria (1975- ), actress; will.i.am (1975- ), rapper/record producer; Jai Courtney (1986- ), actor.

 TODAY'S FACT: The salary of the chief justice of the United States was $4,000 in 1789.
 Chief Justice John Roberts' salary is currently $280,500.

 TODAY'S SPORTS: In 1962, the NBA's Wilt Chamberlain became the first and only player to score 4,000 points in a single season.

 TODAY'S QUOTE: "Most of these people who are celebrities now don't do anything to deserve it, so by that fact alone I don't want to be one." -- will.i.am

 TODAY'S NUMBER: 2 -- Ranking of "The Godfather," which opened this day in 1972, on the 10th anniversary edition of the American Film Institute's "100 Years ...
 100 Movies" list of the greatest American movies of all time.
 Orson Welles' "Citizen Kane" ranked No. 1.

-TODAY'S MOON: Between full moon (March 9) and last quarter moon (March 16).
+TODAY'S MOON: Between new moon (March 13) and first quarter moon (March 21).